-However, if you are picked up by a publisher, although they would cover your editing, and your covers; which by the way you will have no control over what your covers look like, most publishers will want a marketing plan from you.
+However, if you're picked up by a publisher, although they would cover your editing and your covers, most publishers will want a marketing plan from you.
 You will be responsible for getting your book out there.
+Oh and by the way, you will have no control over what your covers look like.

 While the publishing company will help you with visibility, I thought to myself, if I’m going to have to market my own books, why would I give most of my profit to a publisher.
 Yes, they can get me into places I may not be able to get into on my own, but I would be doing a lot of work with very little return.

 It is a learning curve to say the least.
-I have learned a lot.
-I am always available to help other authors.
+I've learned a lot.
+I'm always available to help other authors.
 If you find yourself in need of some help, use my contact form and drop me a line.

 There is no right or wrong.
 It’s whatever works for you.
 But you have to start by writing the book.